Print

 Instructions

-1. Optional: Soak the beans before cookings.
-See blog post above for detailed soaking instructions
+Optional: Soak the beans before cookings.
+See notes below for detailed soaking instructions

-3. Add additional flavors if desired (such as onion, garlic, fresh herbs - see blog post above for more ideas)
+2. Add additional flavors if desired (such as onion, garlic, fresh herbs - see notes below for more ideas)

 Pressure Cooker